 If you’re a Scrum Master/team leader, and want your team to be empowered and jell:

 - Use body language to remove yourself from the leader role.
-Team members need to feel fully responsible.
+Team members need to feel full

 - Encourage your team members to make decisions.
 Turn questions back to them to decide.